andraugust/andraugust.github.io/thermo-2.md

 &= NkT \ln \frac{V_i}{V_f}
 \end{align}
 $$
-Meanwhile, an adiabatic process is one where no heat enters or leaves the system.
+The other type of process is called adiabatic.
+It's where no heat enters or leaves the system.
 In practice, this is acheived by thermally insulating the system from its environment.
-In an adiabat, work results in a change in temperature, but the system doesn't then lose that new heat, by definition.
-From the first law, this implies
+From the first law this implies
 $$
 \Delta U = W
 $$